 For a strong application in History, you need a curiosity not just about the past but about how we can know about the past.
 Applicants will be expected to demonstrate interest in History and will be assessed on the potential to succeed in this subject.

-If you are asked to attend interviews in Cambridge in early December, we will seek to explore areas of history that are familiar to you, but also problems that are unfamiliar.
+If you are asked to attend interviews in early December, we will seek to explore areas of history that are familiar to you, but also problems that are unfamiliar.
 You may be asked to say something about the type of history that interests you and to explain why it does.
 The aim of the interviews is to give you a chance to show the sort of historical curiosity and motivation that will allow you to take advantage of the opportunities for original thinking and independent work provided by studying History at King’s.

 Abdulla, Hannah and Joel have written about their experiences of studying History at King's, including what attacted them to the course, the transition from sixth form, the teaching, their choice of papers, timetable and workload, sports and social life, and the application process.
 These are well worth reading to get a sense of what studying History at King's is really like.